DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 #### Setting Up Tiles

 Now for this technique to work we need to make sure that one "section" of our background can fill the entire screen, as in you can't see either edge.
-We also need the edges to link up to each other so they can be repeated.\
+We also need the edges to link up to each other so that they can be repeated.\
 If you are using the tile editor this should be fairly simple we just need to make both edges of the background line up at the same height.\
 If you are using a sprite as the background that might be a little harder.
-Unless the background is made to be tiled it will have an obvious break in it.
+Unless the background is made to be tiled, there will have an obvious break in it.

-For the method outlined here we will always have three copys of the background.
+For the method outlined here we will always have three copies of the background.
 There is one that the player is in line with and then one in front and behind it that.\
 When making these three objects we need to first put them in an empty object.
 This is great for organization and will help with our script.

 // Img needed